threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 ---
 title: Individual body therapy
 subtitle:
-description: Work with me to get to the root of your problem; whether mental, emotional, physical, or just that existential itch you can't scratch.</br></br> I work in English, Dutch, Spanish, and (basic) French.
-Amsterdam, Utrecht & Brussels.
+description: Work with me to get to the root of your problem; whether mental, emotional, physical.
+Or just to scratch that existential itch.</br></br> I can accompany you in English, Dutch, Spanish, and (basic) French.
+In Amsterdam, Utrecht & Brussels.
 featured_image: /images/treatment2.jpg
 homepage_image: /images/treatment2.jpg
 date: 2023-11-01 00:00:00